MetaDocencia/docs/english/README.md

 We follow this [code of conduct](CODE-OF-CONDUCT.md).

 These principles arise from the experience of [The Carpentries](https://carpentries.org), which has been training teachers for two decades and are developed in the free book [Teaching Tech Together](https://teachtogether.tech/).

+Part of our course maerial are based on [RStudio Education](https://education.rstudio.com/) materials.